kennynhim/CocoaInn/README.md

 - search for reservations using name, email, phone, date range, room number, or date and room combination
 - receive message notifications if a guest chats with them

 Note: a reservation for a guest will continue to exist, even after check out.
 The only ways to remove a reservation is by 1) canceling it or 2) checking out the guest.
 Reservations that have been neither checked out nor canceled, but with a check out date that has already passed, will fall under the "Open Reservations" tab.
-These reservations must be checked out or canceled in order for the revenue to be updated.
+These reservations must be checked out or canceled in order for the revenue on the business report to be updated.

 # Manager Features
 Managers can: